aryankumarrai/RubricAI/Readme.md

 * **🔗 Full Google Integration**: Authenticates securely with Google OAuth and seamlessly integrates with Google Classroom and Google Drive APIs.
 * **⚡ Asynchronous Processing**: Employs a Celery task queue with Redis to handle long-running analyses in the background, ensuring the UI remains fast and responsive.
 * **📊 Comprehensive Reporting**: Generates easy-to-read reports for individual grades, class mark sheets, and plagiarism scores.
+* **📬 Email Delivery**:
+  * automatically sends grade reports to students.
+  * includes personalized remarks and performance feedback in the email.

 ## 🛠️ Technology Stack